Cyhandleit/WIX1002-Ledger-System/README.md

 ---Registration and Login---
 1.

----Record Debit and Record Credit---
+# Record Debit and Record Credit
 1.

----Savings---
+# Savings
 1.

----View Account Balance---
+# View Account Balance
 1.

----View Transaction History---
+# View Transaction History
 1.

----Logout---
+# Logout
 1.

----Credit Loan---
+# Credit Loan
 1.

----Deposit Interest Predictor---
+# Deposit Interest Predictor
 1.

----Data Storage---
-1.

----Comment Area---
+# Data Storage
+1. Database cloud server had already been made, but still need to try for others
+2. The database haven't declared for the variable inside

+# Comment Area
 Example.
 GitHub issue (solved)
 1. The function of CSV and DataBase